About Black Kite Cellars

 Starting off the tasting with these two lovely Chardonnays; the 2014 Santa Lucia Highlands Chardonnay from Soberness Vineyard and the 2014 Santa Lucia Highlands Sierra Mar Vineyards Chardonnay.
 These were both lovely with the Soberness Vineyard having a subtle creamy noise (which I always appreciate).

-My dream Sunday tasting involving these incredible Pinot Noir Wines.
+My dream Sunday tasting involving these fabulous Pinot Noir Wines.